Life in virtual reality | Pictures | Reuters

 Life in virtual reality

-German Chancellor Angela Merkel stands with President Barack Obama as he tries the virtual reality device PMD during the opening tour of the Hannover Messe in Hanover, Germany April 25, 2016.
-REUTERS/Kai Pfaffenbach

-People wear Samsung Gear VR devices as they attend the launching ceremony of the new Samsung S7 and S7 edge smartphones during the Mobile World Congress in Barcelona, Spain, February 21, 2016.
+People wear Samsung Gear VR devices as they attend the launching ceremony of the new Samsung S7 and S7 edge smartphones during the Mobile World Congress in Barcelona, Spain.
 REUTERS/Albert Gea

+Customers holding toy guns play video game with VR headset at a VR video game room in Xiangyang, Hubei province, China.
+REUTERS/Stringer

+A visitor tries the flight simulator Birdly at the exhibition "Animated Wonderworlds" at Museum fuer Gestaltung (Museum for Design) in Zurich.
+Birdly simulates the flight of a red kite over New York City, controlled by the entire body of the user....more

-A man tries 3Glasses D2 Vanguard by China's Virtual Reality (VR) Technology Limited, during the Spring Computer show in Taipei, Taiwan April 15, 2016.
+A man tries 3Glasses D2 Vanguard by China's Virtual Reality Technology Limited, during the Spring Computer show in Taipei, Taiwan.
 REUTERS/Tyrone Siu

-A visitor tries the flight simulator Birdly at the exhibition "Animated Wonderworlds" at Museum fuer Gestaltung (Museum for Design) in Zurich, November 17, 2015.
-Birdly simulates the flight of a red kite over New York City, controlled by the entire...more

-A man tests the 'Zeiss VR One' virtual reality glasses during the Mobile World Congress in Barcelona, Spain February 25, 2016.
+People test Samsung Gear VR glasses at their stand during the Mobile World Congress in Barcelona, Spain.
 REUTERS/Albert Gea

+A man tests the 'Zeiss VR One' virtual reality glasses during the Mobile World Congress in Barcelona, Spain.
+REUTERS/Albert Gea

-Facebook CEO Mark Zuckerberg (C) and guests use Gear VR virtual reality headsets during the awards ceremony of the newly established Axel Springer Award in Berlin, Germany, February 25, 2016.
+Facebook CEO Mark Zuckerberg and guests use Gear VR virtual reality headsets during the awards ceremony of the newly established Axel Springer Award in Berlin, Germany.
 REUTERS/Kay Nietfeld/Pool

-People test Samsung Gear VR glasses at their stand during the Mobile World Congress in Barcelona, Spain February 23, 2016.
-REUTERS/Albert Gea

-A visitor plays a game on a PlayStation VR at the Paris Games Week, a trade fair for video games in Paris, France, October 28, 2015.
-REUTERS/Benoit Tessier

-A girl wears a virtual reality headset outside the Great Hall of the People in Beijing after the opening session of the Chinese People's Political Consultative Conference (CPPCC) in Beijing, China, March 3, 2016.
-REUTERS/Damir Sagolj
+A visitor tries Sony's "Project Morpheus" virtual reality headset at an exhibition stand during the Gamescom 2014 fair in Cologne.
+REUTERS/Ina Fassbender

+German Chancellor Angela Merkel stands with President Barack Obama as he tries the virtual reality device PMD during the opening tour of the Hannover Messe in Hanover, Germany.
+REUTERS/Kai Pfaffenbach

+A man wearing an Oculus VR headset demonstrates a first person shooter game in a Virtuix Omni virtual reality system at the International Consumer Electronics show In Las Vegas.
+Wearing special shoes with sensors, the player can actually run in the...more

+A visiter tries a pair of HTC's Vive Virtual Reality goggles, during the annual Computex computer exhibition in Taipei, Taiwan.
+REUTERS/Tyrone Siu

-Guests use Gear VR virtual reality headsets during a preview session in Hollywood, California September 24, 2015.
+Guests use Gear VR virtual reality headsets during a preview session in Hollywood, California.
 REUTERS/Mario Anzuoni

-Guests use Gear VR virtual reality headsets during a preview session in Hollywood, California September 24, 2015.
-REUTERS/Mario Anzuoni

-A woman uses Samsung's virtual reality (VR) headset called the Gear VR Innovation Edition during the Mobile World Congress in Barcelona March 2, 2015.
-REUTERS/Gustau Nacarino

-Members of the media try earphones and a headset used for virtual reality at the Sundance Film Festival in Park City, Utah January 23, 2015.
-The content is viewed on a wraparound-style headset that project a 360-degree panorama, giving viewers the...more

-People use virtual reality goggles while sitting in a 'smart fortwo cabrio' car prior to the Daimler annual shareholder meeting in Berlin, Germany, April 6, 2016.
+People use virtual reality goggles while sitting in a 'smart fortwo cabrio' car prior to the Daimler annual shareholder meeting in Berlin, Germany.
 REUTERS/Hannibal Hanschke

-An attendee tries an Oculus-powered Samsung Gear VR headset during the French telecom Orange annual company's innovations show in Paris October 2, 2014.
-REUTERS/Charles Platiau

-A man wearing an Oculus VR headset demonstrates a first person shooter game in a Virtuix Omni virtual reality system at the International Consumer Electronics show (CES) in Las Vegas, Nevada January 6, 2015.
-Wearing special shoes with sensors, the...more

-An employee sits inside a virtual reality connected car cockpit built by Segula Technologies during the first press day ahead of the 85th International Motor Show in Geneva March 3, 2015.
+An employee sits inside a virtual reality connected car cockpit built by Segula Technologies during the first press day ahead of the 85th International Motor Show in Geneva.
 REUTERS/Arnd Wiegmann

-Dan Garrett of the Royal College of Art and Imperial College London watches as a visitor tastes food using Tasteworks technology, a Virtual Reality experience that augments and stimulates taste, during a design competition showcase of wearable...more

-The stereoscopic view of an airplane cockpit is seen after the lenses are removed from a Vrvana virtual reality headset in Toronto September 12, 2014.
+The stereoscopic view of an airplane cockpit is seen after the lenses are removed from a Vrvana virtual reality headset in Toronto.
 REUTERS/Chris Helgren

-Smartphones are attached to toy guns for a virtual reality shooting game at the Hong Kong Toys and Games Fair January 6, 2014.
-REUTERS/Bobby Yip
+Attendees try out Sony's Project Morpheus virtual reality headset at the 2014 Electronic Entertainment Expo, known as E3, in Los Angeles.
+REUTERS/Kevork Djansezian

 Next Slideshows